chrisichris/yeti-maven-plugin/README.markdown

 With the yeti:repl goal you can start a console.

-If the yeti sources are not compiled the sources are compiled by the repl on the fly, which means the repl does only compile those sources for which modules are explicitly loaded.
+If the yeti sources are not compiled in the compile pahse, the sources are compiled by the repl on the fly, which means the repl does only compile those sources for which modules are explicitly loaded.

 If you use the above example pom than you will start the repl normally with

->	mvn -P def yeti:repl
+	mvn -P dev yeti:repl

 By default the repl contains the compile, test and runtime classpath.
-You can control this with the useTestClasspath (-Dyeti.maven.repl.useTestClasspath=true) and useRuntimeClasspath (-Dyeti.maven.repl.useRuntimeClasspath) properties.
+You can control which classpaht is included with the useTestClasspath (-Dyeti.maven.repl.useTestClasspath=true) and useRuntimeClasspath (-Dyeti.maven.repl.useRuntimeClasspath) properties.